Are massage guns a gimmick?

 Most “consumer” massagers and massage guns have a top speed of about 3000 rpm, but do not deliver the quantity of vibrations a professional machine does.
 This is because:

-A larger flatter head will increase vibration transfer, while as discussed in our article How to use your maassager or massage gun driving the head into the muscle adds little, if any, benefit and increase risk of hurting you.
+A larger flatter head will increase vibration transfer which is what you need to get the therapeutic effects.
+On the other hand, as discussed in our article How to use your massager or massage gun , the heads designed to drive into your muscles add little, if any, benefit and increase risk of hurting you.
 We recommend that you do not use any head that would look at home on an jack-hammer.

 The maximum speed of these types of machine is usually around 3000 rpm which is the best therapeutic speed, and because of their low vibration output they are usually easily tolerated.
 To get the maximum therapeutic benefits you would usually use these machines at maximum power, or very close to it.

 A colleague told me that she had brought a Theragun, which is a powerful machine capable of driving it’s head in 16mm.
 She could only use it on low speed because going faster would hurt her patients.
-I do not know what low speed is for a Theragun, but lets say it is about 10 Hz.
-This is way outside the useful therapeutic vibration range so would have little benefit.
+This is typical for professionals using massage guns.
+A survey found that most used their machines on either "slow" or "medium" (5).
+The problem with this it this would be about 15-20 hz, which is way outside the ideal therapeutic range of 40-60 hz.
 The ironic thing is you would probably get more benefits from a cheap consumer massager that you were able to run in the useful therapeutic range.

 The best way to benefit from a powerful massage gun is to sell it and buy something appropriate.
 Your alternative is to do what scientists do when they have been asked to do clinical trials on massage guns.
-As shown in this excerpt from a trial report they attach special damper heads that stop their head driving in and spreads the contact for better vibration transfer (4).
+They reaise that it is not a very good idea to drive a head into a muscle like a jackhammer.
+Therefore, as shown in this excerpt from a trial report they attach special damper heads that stop their head driving in and spreads the contact for better vibration transfer (4).

 DrGraeme massagers were originally built by Dr Graeme for use in his clinic, and to prescribe to his patients for additional self use at home.
 Now these are used by colleagues and other professionals for similar purposes.
 If you are a professional and wish to know more about this therapy, or possibly get a sample massager to trial please check out our practitioner page.